 In Chapter 13 bankruptcy, you must devote all of your "disposable income" to repayment of your debts over the life of your Chapter 13 plan.
-Your disposable income first goes to your secured and priority creditors, and the remainder is split among your unsecured creditors.
+Your disposable income first goes to your secured and priority creditors.
+Your unsecured creditors share any remaining amount.

 The "best interest of creditors" test calculates the minimum amount you must pay to your nonpriority unsecured creditors through your Chapter 13 plan.
-If you can't repay this minimum amount, the court will not confirm your Chapter 13 plan (which means you can't proceed with your case).
+The test ensures that creditors will not be disadvantaged just because you filed for Chapter 13 rather than Chapter 7 bankruptcy.
+If you can't repay this minimum amount, the court will not confirm your Chapter 13 plan (which means you won’t be able to proceed with your case).

-The best interest of creditors test figures out how much your creditors with nonpriority, unsecured claims would have received had you filed for Chapter 7 bankruptcy.
+As a result, the best interest of creditors test figures out how much your creditors with nonpriority, unsecured claims would have received had you filed for Chapter 7 bankruptcy.
 You must repay these creditors at least this much in your Chapter 13 bankruptcy.
-The idea is that creditors should not be disadvantaged just because you filed for Chapter 13 rather than Chapter 7 bankruptcy.

 Example.
-Say you own a car worth $10,000 and you can only exempt $3,450.
+Say you own a car worth $10,000, and you can only exempt $3,450.
 The nonexempt value is $6,550.
 If you had filed Chapter 7, hypothetically the trustee would have sold your car, paid you your exemption, and paid the remaining $6,550 to your general unsecured creditors pro rata.
-That means that in your Chapter 13 case, your general unsecured creditors must receive, as a group, at least $6,550.
+That means that in your Chapter 13 case, your unsecured creditors must receive, as a group, at least $6,550.
 Each creditor will receive a percentage of that amount, depending on the amount of its claim.